 It is very common to receive a denial when applying for social benefits.
 This can be due to any number of factors, ranging from insufficient medical evidence to errors on the application.
 Often, applicants with very strong cases for benefits will still be denied simply because the reports don’t quite capture how great of an impact the listed conditions have on their day-to-day life.

 The most important thing to remember is that this is a normal part of the process.
 At London Employment Help Centre, we can help you over come this obstacle and work towards getting granted your benefits.
-Our Advocacy Department has a number of licensed paralegals on staff that can take on your file at no-cost and represent you through your appeal process.
+In partnership with the United Way Elgin Middlesex, our Advocacy Department has a number of licensed paralegals on staff that can take on your file at no-cost and represent you through your appeal process.

 Step One: The Denial Letter.